thesse1/webmethods-api-gateway-staging/README.md

 The JSON array can include multiple scope definitions.

-## APITest.json Postman test collection
+## APITest.json Postman test collections

 The next common scenario for an API developer is to assert the changes made to the APIs do not break their customer scenarios.
 This is achieved using Postman test collections, cf. https://learning.postman.com/docs/getting-started/introduction/.
 In a Postman test collection, the developer can group test requests that should be executed against the API under test every time a change is to be propagated to DEV, TEST or PROD.
 The collection can be defined and executed in a local instance of the Postman REST client, cf. https://learning.postman.com/docs/sending-requests/intro-to-collections/.
 The requests in a test collection should include scripted test cases asserting that the API response is as expected (response status, payload elements, headers etc.), cf. https://learning.postman.com/docs/writing-scripts/test-scripts/.
 Test scripts can also extract values from the response and store them in Postman variable for later use, https://learning.postman.com/docs/sending-requests/variables/.
 For example, the first request might request and get an OAuth2 access token and store it in a Postman variable; later requests can use the token in the variable for authenticating against their API.
 Test collections can even define request workflows including branches and loops, cf. https://learning.postman.com/docs/running-collections/building-workflows/.
 The automatic execution of Postman collections can be tested in the Postman REST client itself, cf. https://learning.postman.com/docs/running-collections/intro-to-collection-runs/.